EV CHARGING GUIDE

 Documentation and Certification

 Installing an EV charger is notifiable work under Part P of the Building Regulations (Approved Document P) because it involves adding a new circuit.
-The following documentation is required:
+Four things need to exist when you leave site:

-• Electrical Installation Certificate (EIC) — issued for the new EV charging circuit.
-Must include full test results: continuity, insulation resistance, polarity, earth fault loop impedance, prospective fault current, and RCD operation.
+1. Electrical Installation Certificate (EIC) — issued for the new EV charging circuit, with full test results: continuity, insulation resistance, polarity, earth fault loop impedance, prospective fault current, and RCD verification.

-• Building Regulations notification — if registered with a competent person scheme, the electrician self-certifies and notifies building control electronically.
+2. Building Regulations notification — if registered with a competent person scheme, self-certify and notify building control electronically.
 If not registered, building control must be notified separately.

-• IET CoP installation checklist — the CoP includes a specific checklist for EV installations covering items such as earthing arrangement verification, O-PEN protection confirmation, load management settings, and charger commissioning checks.
+3. IET CoP installation checklist — covering earthing arrangement verification, open-PEN protection confirmation, load management settings, and charger commissioning checks.

-• OZEV grant documentation — if the installation is funded (or part-funded) through an OZEV grant (such as the Workplace Charging Scheme or EV Infrastructure Grant), additional documentation may be required for the grant claim.
+4. OZEV grant documentation — where the installation is funded or part-funded through an OZEV grant such as the Workplace Charging Scheme or EV Infrastructure Grant, the grant claim may need additional paperwork.

-Alongside Part P notification, electricians working on new dwellings and major renovations must also consider Approved Document S (Infrastructure for the Charging of Electric Vehicles).
-Part S requires EV charging infrastructure — cable containment and, in some cases, charge points — to be installed as part of the building work.
-It applies to new residential buildings with associated parking and to existing residential buildings undergoing major renovation where parking is provided.
-This is a distinct legal requirement from Part P and is noted in the On-Site Guide (OSG) as a cross-discipline consideration for electrical installers.
+On new dwellings and major renovations, Approved Document S (Infrastructure for the Charging of Electric Vehicles) applies alongside Part P. Part S requires EV charging infrastructure — cable containment and, in some cases, charge points themselves — to be installed as part of the building work.
+It covers new residential buildings with associated parking and existing residential buildings undergoing major renovation where parking is provided.
+Satisfying Part P does not satisfy Part S; they are notified and assessed independently.

 See also: Building Regulations Electrical — Approved Document P